product-thinking · design

 I'm fine with those tradeoffs because the workflows that need them are rare, and when you do need them, you used ⌘S and the file is there.

-The one I'm watching carefully: users who think they pressed ⌘S but pressed ⌘C lose the capture when they dismiss the toast.
+The one I'm watching carefully: a capture you dismiss from the toast stack before pressing ⌘S is gone — it was never saved.
 The fix in DrawShot is a session retention setting (24h default), so even dismissed toasts can be recovered for a day before they're really gone.

 A different way to think about screenshots